Trying to Conceive Again

 Physically, this timeframe is to allow your cycle to return to normal and for there to be a clear period to date a new pregnancy from.
 The date of the first day of the period is what is used to decide when to scan a new pregnancy; information that is invaluable in ensuring you are not suffering from another ectopic pregnancy.

-The first proper period you have after an ectopic pregnancy may be heavier than usual and the second more like your usual period.
+The first proper period you have after an ectopic pregnancy may be heavier than usual.
 A normal period would suggest you are hormonally ready to be able to try to conceive.
 Having two periods can also give an idea of menstrual cycle length, which may be different for a few months after your ectopic before settling back into its usual rhythm.

-This wait allows the internal inflammation and bruising from the ectopic and any associated treatment to heal.
+This wait allows the internal swelling or bruising from the ectopic and any associated treatment to heal.

 In addition to the physical aspects of ectopic pregnancy, many people also feel an intense emotional impact.
 Taking time before trying to conceive again enables the necessary process of grief to surface and be worked through.
 The emotional recovery that is often needed can be significant and many underestimate this aspect.